 There are other specialist judges (who sit in TCC, Circuit Commercial and Chancery) authorised to sit in all jurisdictions in the Business and Property Courts, if required.
-During the period of this report HHJ Worster, HHJ Rawlings and HHJ Williams were authorised to sit in the TCC.
+During the period of this report HHJ Worster, HHJ Rawlings, HHJ Williams and HHJ Tindal were authorised to sit in the TCC.

-During the period October 2021 to September 2022 there were a total of 57 new TCC claims categorised as 32 new High Court claims and 25 County Court claims.
+During the period October 2022 to September 2023 there were a total of 40 new TCC claims categorised as 38 new High Court claims, 2 County Court claims, and 11 of those claims were transferred in.